lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

     Once both base images are built the system is ready to build the remaining components.
     The first thing to do is to build the ts-cycle conda package.
-    This package depends on the core packages and can be built at any time so now is as good a time as any.
+    This package depends on the core packages and can be built after the core packages are built.
     Next, given the simplicity and overall time it takes to complete, it is advisable to build the ``base_components`` next.
-    This step will build the majority of the systems.
+    This step will build the majority of the products.
-    Specifically, those that use the ``deploy_conda`` and are built from conda packages.

     .. note::

       One of the most common issues in building this step is when the selected version of the conda package for a component (or library) is not available.
       In this case, make sure to check the conda Jenkins build for the particular package.
+      Also a build may not run automatically even if a tag is released.
       On some occasions developers release the code before all required dependencies are available (in most cases the idl package) and the release build fails.
       For most cases, rerunning the build in Jenkins (after making sure the dependencies are available) should be enough to fix the problem.
       If further issues are encountered with the build for that particular package you can either attempt to fix it yourself (most cases are simple pep8 or black formatting issues) or contact the developer in charge of the component and request a patch.